Only You (Cheat Codes and Little Mix song): Synopsis

 The plot shows a girl (played by Lisa), picking clothes for a party and it later shows her arriving and has trouble interacting with the others and she decides to sit on the couch.
 Meanwhile, a mysterious girl (played by Peyton) is seen hiding in the bushes and runs and takes a nearby yellow jacket and runs off and enters the party and Lisa and Peyton lock eyes and decide to dance and seen having fun together at the party, such as conversations, games and dancing.
 Then a group of other girls show up interrupting the two.
 One specific girl notices Peyton has her jacket.
 Angry, she pushes Peyton in the pool and she doesn't show up for a while.
 Worried, Lisa jumps in the pool to save her and find out she is okay and they kiss.
 It then shows the two kissing on the party while also showing the shocking discovery of Peyton being the mermaid.
 It then shows Lisa carrying Peyton to the ocean while also showing scenes of their greatest times and Lisa kneels on the beach sunrise where Peyton is, having to let her go.

 Critical reception

-MTV called the song a "pop-dance crossover" and a "sun-tinged tune".
+MTV called the song a "sun-tinged tune".
 They also said that it was "so good" to finally have the girls back again.
-Rob Copsey from Official Charts said that it was a "pool party song" and that it is the correct song to add to the Love Island CD.
-Michael Ko from Billboard said: "It's most certainly a summer-made single, dripping in youthful romantic sentiments with an acoustic foundation".
+Kat Bein from Billboard said: "It's most certainly a summer-made single, dripping in youthful romantic sentiments with an acoustic foundation".

 Live performances

-The band made a televised debut of the song at 2018 BBC Radio 1's Teen Awards, where they also won the Best British Group award for a second year in a row.
+The band made a televised debut of the song on October 21, 2018, at the 2018 BBC Radio 1's Teen Awards, where they also won the Best British Group award.